ESIPFed/science-on-schema.org/guides/Dataset.md

 Back to [top](#top)

 ### Temporal Coverage

-Temporal coverage is a difficult concept to cover across all the possible scenarios.
+Temporal coverage is defined as "the time period during which data was collected or observations were made; or a time period that an activity or collection is linked to intellectually or thematically (for example, 1997 to 1998; the 18th century)" ([ARDC RIF-CS](https://documentation.ardc.edu.au/display/DOC/Temporal+coverage)).
+For documentation of Earth Science, Paleobiology or Paleontology datasets, we are interested in the second case-- the time period that data are linked to thematically.

 Schema.org uses [ISO 8601 time interval format](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) to describe time intervals and time points, but doesn't provide capabilities for geologic time scales or dynamically generated data up to present time.
-We ask for your [feedback on any temporal coverages you may have that don't currently fit into schema.org](https://github.com/earthcubearchitecture-project418/p418Vocabulary/issues).
+This section includes recommendations for extensions to handle some common temporal coverage descriptions useful for geoscience.
+We ask for your [feedback on any temporal coverages you may have that are not accounted for by these recommendations](https://github.com/earthcubearchitecture-project418/p418Vocabulary/issues).
 You can follow [similar issues at the schema.org Github issue queue](https://github.com/schemaorg/schemaorg/issues/242)

 ![Temporal](/assets/diagrams/dataset/dataset_temporal-coverage.svg "Dataset - Temporal")